deepanshupoonia/project_dsa/README.md

 Team Members

-Lavudya Sai Mani Chaitanya - 2023CSB1133
+Lavudya Sai Mani Chaitanya - 2023CSB1133,
-Deepanshu Poonia - 2023CSB1117
+Deepanshu Poonia - 2023CSB1117,
-Aman Sinam - 2023CSB1098
+Aman Sinam - 2023CSB1098,
-Mentoring TA
+Mentoring TA-Deepu Yadav.

-Deepu Yadav
 This project is a C++ implementation of a multimedia content library that enables users to store, search, and delete multimedia content items based on spatial bounding boxes.
 The library uses an R-Tree data structure to efficiently handle spatial queries, making it suitable for applications involving geospatial data or multimedia with spatial coordinates.

 Table of Contents